At Cecil, we take a scientific approach to nature data.

 </aside>

+When it comes to nature data itself, a scientific approach is one that is underpinned by environmental science.
 Nature encompasses all living and non-living parts of an ecosystem.
 Ecosystems are profoundly complex, comprising many thousands of interacting components: